RachelSa/regenerating-dinosaurs/README.md

 5. Seed the database, if applicable.
   `heroku rake db:seed`

 6. Heroku apps use **Dynos** to run processes for each deployed application.
 Dynos run web processes and perform jobs (such as a rake task).
-When the app is deployed, ensure a Dyno is running web processes.
+When the app is deployed, ensure a Dyno is the running web processes.
   `heroku ps:scale web=1`

 7. Open the deployed application in browser.